-The history of computers is full of a number of spectacular and expensive software bugs that cost companies and government entities money, time, their reputation and sometimes, people’s lives.
+The history of computers is full of a number of spectacular and expensive bugs that cost companies and government entities money, time, their reputation and sometimes, people’s lives.
 It’s important to learn from our past, and that’s no different when it comes to software testing services.
-While calculating the full financial damage of software bugs can be difficult, these four software bugs were some of history’s most expensive and have a lot to teach us about the importance of software testing moving forward.
+While calculating the full financial damage of software bugs can be difficult, these four bugs were some of history’s most expensive and have a lot to teach us about the importance of testing in software development moving forward.

 Mariner 1 Spacecraft — $18.5 million

 What We Can Learn: Always have someone double-check your code.
 Even a single typo can have unexpected side-effects.
-While the typos in your software code will hopefully not come with an $18.5 million dollar price tag, developers can often be too close to their project to notice transcription errors and other mistakes.
+While the typos in your code will hopefully not come with an $18.5 million dollar price tag, developers can often be too close to their project to notice transcription or programming errors and other mistakes that produce incorrect results.
 It’s always worth having another pair of eyes look over your software.

 The Morris Worm — Between $250 thousand and $96 million